hsk81/protobuf-rpc-js/README.md

 ## Acknowledgments

-This library would have not been possible without the support of [dizmo.com](http://dizmo.com), a great company developing the next generation of interface of things.
+This library would have not been possible without the support of [dizmo.com](http://dizmo.com), a great company developing «The Interface of Things».